This post is sponsored by Perseus Books. All opinions are my own.

 It’s also not just your 4th grader that gets in free.
 Most national parks charge entrance by the car, so the pass works to get an entire family in nearly all parks for free as long as you arrive in a single car.
-At parks that charge per person, the pass covers up to 4 adults (kids 15 and under are admitted free).
+At parks that charge per person, the pass covers up to 3 adults (kids under 16 are admitted free).
 So unless you have an exceptionally large family, it really does cover everyone.

 Participate in Junior Ranger Programs